UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 ## Overview

 The UKCloud Walled Garden provides self-service access to the Cross Domain Security Zone (CDSZ) so that you can design, implement and manage your own cross‑domain solution, using technology and application services of your choice.
-UKCloud provides an assurance wrap by managing firewalls between the security domains and ensuring you use appropriate risk management to understand and mitigate identified risks.
+UKCloud provides support and guidance in the design of the CDSZ architecture.
+It is the customer's responsibility to build, manage and ensure you use appropriate risk management to understand and mitigate identified risks.

-The Walled Garden is ideal if you require more control and flexibility over what is passed between security domains, to support a wider range of use cases.
+The Walled Garden is ideal if you require control and flexibility over what is passed between security domains, to support a wider range of use cases.

 This guide covers the steps you need to follow to get your Walled Garden up and running.